VII. TRIAL ISSUES

 Evidence Code §765, provides for special care to be given to protect a child-witness from harassment, embarrassment or from being asked questions that the child does not understand or are inappropriate for the child’s age.

 If the trial court refuses to allow a child’s testimony, the judge must state the reasons if requested to do so by one of the parties.
 People v.
 Ford (1964) 60 Cal.2d 772, 36 Cal.
 Rptr.
 620.

-Although the above statutes provides the right to have a child testify, the fact remains that many judicial officers refuse to have a child testify, whether on the stand or in chambers.
-You must weigh the potential that the judge will determine that your client is not “child centered” if you insist that the child testify.
+Although the above statutes provide the right to have a child testify, the fact remains that many judicial officers refuse to have a child testify, whether on the stand or in chambers.
+You must weigh the potential that the judge will determine that your client is not “child-centered” if you insist that the child testify.
 Find out in advance whether the Judge ever interviews a child and in what circumstances.
 There is no sense in raising the ire of the Judge if there is no way the child is going to be allowed to testify.
 Beware of having the judge interview the child in chambers without your being present.
-You will have no way to cross examine the child.
+You will have no way to cross-examine the child.
 You may want to consider providing the Judge with written questions for the child.
-Obviously one way for the Judge to avoid questioning the minor is to have an evaluation, wherein the evaluator interviews the child.
+Obviously, one way for the Judge to avoid questioning the minor is to have an evaluation, wherein the evaluator interviews the child.